moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Currently Working On These Things 👷‍♂️

- ~Adding them to steam as shortcuts.

 INSTRUCTIONS 📝
-In order to run it, grab the NonSteamLaunchers.sh file and throw it on the Desktop.
+In order to run it, grab the NonSteamLaunchers.sh file and run it from your Downloads Folder.

 Please right click and go to properties > permissions and check mark "Is Executable".
 Double Click it and it should run.

-PLEASE NOTE!
-This does not add the Launchers to Steam as a non steam shortcut yet.
-This just installs them in your compatdata folder titled "NonSteamLaunchers" or their own "App Id".

-⚠️
-DONT TOUCH THE GOG OR BATTLENET INSTALLS LET THEM INSTALL ON THEIR OWN THEY WILL REMOVE THEMSELVES.